Federal-Aviation-Administration/LAANC/LAANC - REST Service Description Document (RSDD) 20170301.md

 &lt;/FlightMessage&gt;

-A.2 TPP to Operator: Accept/Reject.
+A.2 TPP to Operator: Accept-Reject.
 -----------------------------------

 This message is sent from the TPP to the operator once the TPP has